iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ### Real-world Vibratory Feeder Data

-   In this section, we will examine the data collected from a sensor placed on a vibratory feeder over several months.
+   In this section, we will examine the data collected from a triax MEMS sensor placed on a vibratory feeder over several months.
 We'll track the progression of a bearing fault, exploring its appearance in the spectrum, and follow its development over time until the bearing was eventually replaced.

 #### Time Domain Data